tari-labs/tari-university/src/preface/style-guide.md

 ### Punctuation

 As per the United Kingdom (UK) punctuation standard.
-Place commas and full stops inside the quotation marks.
+Place commas and full stops as advised in [[4]].

 ### Units of Measure